 Automations

-Use activity history to understand how recurring Slack Agent work is behaving after rollout.
+Use activity history to understand how scheduled and message-triggered CodeRabbit Agent automations are behaving after rollout.